Ieva Baltmiskyte

 BIOGRAPHY

-Ieva Baltmiskyte is a Lithuanian guitarist currently based in Brussels.
+Ieva Baltmiškytė is a Lithuanian guitarist, lutenist, and composer currently residing in Brussels.

-She attended masterclasses with Oscar Ghiglia, Saron Isbin, Konrad Ragossnig, Nuccio D‘Angelo, Pepe Romero, Roland Dyens, David Russell, Elena Papandreou, Gerald Garcia, Adam Holzman, Laura Young, Bosko Radojkovic, Ulrich Stracke, Giampaolo Bandini and Cesare Chiacciaretta, Alfonso Montes, members of Los Angeles Guitar Quartet: Scott Tennant, William Kanengiser and John Dearman, Eden-Stell duo, the Groningen Guitar Duo and others.
+She further honed her skills with internationally renowned musicians and ensembles, including Oscar Ghiglia, Saron Isbin, Konrad Ragossnig, Nuccio D'Angelo, Pepe Romero, Roland Dyens, David Russell, Elena Papandreou, Gerald Garcia, Adam Holzman, Laura Young, Bosko Radojkovic, Ulrich Stracke, Giampaolo Bandini, Cesare Chiacciaretta, Alfonso Montes, members of the Los Angeles Guitar Quartet: Scott Tennant, William Kanengiser, and John Dearman, the Eden-Stell duo, Groningen Guitar Duo, and others.